starsareintherose/TNT_Script/README.md

 - K is `12` (default) following Goloboff et al. 2017 (Cladistics 34: 407–437)

-  - it must more than 0
+  - it must more than or equal to 0.
+If K=0, it means script automatically select K based on the dataset (setk.run algorithm).

 - cons should be `str`, `mjr`, `hlf`